Abbey Donald of Wild Wattle Folk shares why she likes morning invitations for her kids & gives ideas for caregivers to use at home.

 Today our house is littered with little baskets with invitations for the children to get creative.
 Invitations through musical instruments, paints, clays, or our big basket of “useful things”–– which is filled to the brim with recycled items they can turn into something new.

 There are many ways to foster creativity within the home.
-These can be done while fostering a child’s independence AND allowing you a relaxing moment to enjoy a hot drink.
+These can be done while fostering a child’s independence AND allowing you a relaxing moment to enjoy a cup of coffee.

 Here are some of the ways I set up our days with morning invitations for my children to harness their creativity and set their inner artist free.